Overactive Bladder Treatment Near Phoenix

 - Utilize pelvic floor strengthening exercises like Kegels

 Symptoms of overactive bladder are not likely to go away on their own.
-Whether your condition is brought on by a simple urinary tract infection, or is due to an unavoidable chronic health issue, the experienced professionals at Southeast Valley Urology will be able to provide insight into the cause of your discomfort.
+Whether your condition is brought on by a simple urinary tract infection or is due to an unavoidable chronic health issue, the experienced professionals at Southeast Valley Urology will be able to provide insight into the cause of your discomfort.
 If you are located in Phoenix, Scottsdale, or Mesa please call (480) 924-7333 to schedule an appointment with one of our specialists.